 A Day in Our City

-Spend a day exploring our City and you’ll see why the people who live here love it so much.
+Spend a day exploring our City and you’ll discover why the people who live here love it so much.

-The unique mix of leafy residential streets, contemporary urban design and a thriving shopping, café, restaurant and bar scene is complimented by its physical beauty and spectacular location, just minutes from Perth’s CBD.
+The unique mix of leafy residential streets, contemporary urban design and a thriving shopping, café, restaurant and bar scene is complemented by its physical beauty and spectacular location, just minutes from Perth’s CBD.